'War on mum-and-dad landlords': Kāinga Ora under fire for leasing perks

 “People in need is the reason why Kāinga Ora leases homes.’'

-It had delivered more than 8370 new houses nationwide in the past five years with 5000 homes under contract or construction at the moment and another 40,000 public, affordable, and market homes were in the mix over the next 10-15 years.
+It had delivered more than 8370 new houses nationwide in the past five years with 5000 homes under contract or construction at the moment and another 40,000 public, affordable, and market homes in the mix over the next 10 to 15 years.

 ‘‘In order to do this and other work, Kainga Ora often needs to find other homes in which customers can live.
 One of the ways to do this is lease properties to help meet the urgent demand – shorter or longer term - for public housing.”